We often hear of neighbours denying each other when it comes to painting your/their garden fences!

 If you do not own the wall, then you MUST get permission before you get the paint pot and paintbrush out.
 In general, you own the left side of your fence.

-So, if the right side is new, looking shabby and needs a good paint or stain, then you should speak with your neighbour before you start!
+So, if the right side is new, looking shabby and needs a thorough good paint or stain, then you should speak with your neighbour before you start.

 In most cases, the neighbour should agree just as long as it is not a drastic colour or stain!
 If you get a NO, what can you do?

-Building your own is an extreme option, but if neighbours being awkward/unreasonable about this common neighbour dispute, then it sometimes becomes the ONLY option!
+Building your own is an extreme option, but if neighbours being awkward/unreasonable about this common neighbour dispute, then it sometimes becomes the ONLY option.

-“The downside to building your fence is you will lose around 5/6 inches of land and the cost of materials such as posts and fence panels.”
+The downside to building your fence is you will lose around 5/6 inches of land and the cost of materials such as posts and fence panels.

-Be polite and courteous!
+Be Polite and Courteous

 Here at Wezaggle, we always advise our readers to be courteous and polite when asking a neighbour to paint your side of their fence.

-Always double check if the properties rented, if its rented contact the agency or landlord if they say no to painting your fence.
-The same applies to council or housing association properties!
+Always double check if the properties rented, if its rented contact the agency or landlord if they say no to painting their fence.

 If you are successful then we have mentioned the best fence paints for a paint job to last!